SashaPatsel/coding-drills/w9-d3/03-tree-builder-pt.3/README.md

 ```
 The single function call above should populate the array `arr` with the data of every single node in the tree, in a depth-first order.

 In prompt.js, you are given nothing aside from some tests.
+Feel free to paste your code from the previous exercises.
 In hint.js, you are given a Node constructor and a Tree constructor with a breadth-first search, the same tests, and some hints.